Faculty and Staff

 View Bio

-Mrs. Husmann was born and raised in Tampa, Florida, and holds a bachelor of arts from the University of Florida, and a juris doctorate from Levin College of Law.
-Prior to joining the faculty of Idaho Novus, she directed a homeschool cooperative, and sat on several boards of directors for classical education organizations in Sarasota, Florida, for which she also acted as General Counsel.
+Born and raised in Florida, Mrs. Husmann holds a bachelor of arts from the University of Florida, and a juris doctorate from Levin College of Law.
+Prior to joining the faculty of Idaho Novus in 2025, she directed a homeschool cooperative, and sat on several boards of directors for classical education organizations for which she also acted as General Counsel.
+Mrs. Husmann’s favorite author is Jane Austen.

 Sixth Grade Teacher